-Video Game: Disaster Report
+Video Game / Disaster Report

 This series provides examples of:

 - Always Close: Averted, usually.
 In most cases you have a certain amount of time to escape a dangerous situation, and taking too long will result in your death.
-There is the occasional Game Setpiece, though, such as climbing a ladder at the beginning seconds before the platform you were just on goes falling into the sea.
+There is the occasional Videogame Setpiece, though, such as climbing a ladder at the beginning seconds before the platform you were just on goes falling into the sea.

-- Book Ends: "July, 2012.
+"June, 2005.
 Sunny.
 I'm heading towards Stiver Island to start my new job as a reporter."

-- "July, 2012.
+"June, 2005.
 Rainy.
 Stiver Island just disappeared outside my window."

-- Corrupt Corporate Executive: the ending reveals that the artificial island is being subjected to massive earthquakes and sinking due to the island's creator sinking it in an act of revenge against the people that wronged him.
+- Corrupt Corporate Executive: The ending reveals that the artificial island is being subjected to massive earthquakes and sinking due to the island's creator sinking it in an act of revenge against the people that wronged him.
 However, the player discovers and points out that the people he sought revenge against were framed in an attempt to make him do exactly what he did, prompting a Taking You with Me towards the true Big Bad.